MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Business Requirements Modelling Subject Outline.md

 (CILOs):

-Socially Responsible: FEIT graduates identify, engage, interpret and analyse stakeholder needs and cultural

-perspectives, establish priorities and goals, and identify constraints, uncertainties and risks (social, ethical, cultural,

-legislative, environmental, economics etc.) to define the system requirements.
+Socially Responsible: FEIT graduates identify, engage, interpret and analyse stakeholder needs and cultural perspectives, establish priorities and goals, and identify constraints, uncertainties and risks (social, ethical, cultural, legislative, environmental, economics etc.) to define the system requirements.
 (B.1)

-Design Oriented: FEIT graduates apply problem solving, design and decision-making methodologies to develop

-components, systems and processes to meet specified requirements.
+Design Oriented: FEIT graduates apply problem solving, design and [[decision]]-making methodologies to develop components, systems and [[processes]] to meet specified requirements.
 (C.1)

-Technically Proficient: FEIT graduates apply abstraction, mathematics and discipline fundamentals, software, tools

-and techniques to evaluate, implement and operate systems.
+Technically Proficient: FEIT graduates apply [[abstraction]], mathematics and discipline fundamentals, software, tools and techniques to evaluate, implement and operate systems.
 (D.1)

-Collaborative and Communicative: FEIT graduates work as an effective member or leader of diverse teams,

-communicating effectively and operating within cross-disciplinary and cross-cultural contexts in the workplace.
+Collaborative and Communicative: FEIT graduates work as an effective member or leader of diverse teams, communicating effectively and operating within cross-disciplinary and cross-cultural contexts in the workplace.

 (E.1)